tianshu129/foqat/README.md

 ## Overview

-The FOQAT is an R package designed for quick analysis of atmospheric (especially for chemistry) field observation and air pollution time series data.
+The FOQAT is an R package designed for quick processing and analysis of atmospheric data measured from field observation and air pollution.
 And the functions for time series analysis could also applied to time serires of any other fileds.

 The FOQAT stands for "Filed observation quick analysis toolkit".